tomwechsler/Cyber_and_Information_Security_Knowledge_Base/README.md

 # Cyber and Information Security Knowledge_Base
 A curated knowledge base of cybersecurity and information security standards, frameworks, best practices, and guidelines.
-Covers key resources such as NIST, ISO/IEC, OWASP, CIS, ISACA, and more — to support professionals, students, and organizations in building a solid foundation for secure systems, compliance, and risk management.
+This repository is intended as a central reference for professionals, students, and organizations seeking structured, reliable, and vendor-neutral security knowledge.
+Covers key resources such as NIST, ISO/IEC, OWASP, CIS, ISACA, and more.

 ---